AlgoMaster Logo

 Intuition

-The most natural approach mirrors how you would reverse a string: read characters from one end and write them to the other.
-Here, we extract bits from the right side of the input (least significant) and place them into the result from the left side (most significant).
+Reversing bits works the same way as reversing a string: read from one end and write to the other.
+We extract bits from the right side of the input (least significant) and place them into the result from the left side (most significant).

-For each of the 32 bit positions, we grab the last bit of n, shift our result left by one to make room, and add that bit to the result.
-Then we shift n right by one to expose the next bit.
+For each of the 32 bit positions, take the last bit of n, shift the result left by one to make room, and add that bit to the result.
+Then shift n right by one to expose the next bit.
+Because we shift the result left once per iteration, the first bit we read ends up shifted left 31 times, landing at the most significant position, which is exactly where the original least significant bit belongs.

 Algorithm